reijz/my-settings/.emacs.d/Latex-coding-style.md

 ### Labeling

-In order that equations/sections/theorems/etc. to be cited later without too much pain, a neat labeling system is necessary.
-A lable should be like `{type:content}` where `type` could be "eq", "thm", "cond", etc. and `content` should suggest the content of the labeled object.
+In order that equations/sections/theorems/etc. to be cited later without too much pain, a neat labelling system is necessary.
+A label should be like `{type:content}` where `type` could be "eq", "thm", "cond", etc. and `content` should suggest the content of the labeled object.
 For example, the above equation is labeled as `{eq:energy-mass}`.

 ### Text